amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    * the commands available from the shell are much more powerful than those available with the *Finder* or other file access Graphical User Interfaces.

-  Note that you will NOT be able to access `cs62` on any lab machine and it will only be stored on the one you are currently working on.
-This is why it is important to follow all the steps of this guide.
+  Note that by saving your workspace in the global network, you will be able to access it independently of the lab machine you are working on campus!

    For more information on the advantages and design of Command Line Interfaces, please see this paper on [CLI design](http://htmlpreview.github.io/?https://github.com/markkampe/Big-Software/blob/master/supp/cli.html).